wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 where `gapCycle` is the skew between the zll clock and the core's `curCycle` as we have discussed at the beginning of this article.

-Note that whenever we need to specify a time point across bound and weave phases, the zll clock should be used instead of the core's `curCycle`.
-In the above case, we use the zll clock to express `origStartCycle`, rather than using the logical core clock.
+Note that whenever we need to specify a bound phase time point that will be possibly referred to in a later phase, the zll clock should be used instead of the core's `curCycle`, in order to make sure that the time point is also adjusted implicitly by `gapCycle`.
+In the above case, we use the zll clock to express `origStartCycle`, rather than using the logical score clock.
 Recall that events generated in a bound phase may not be all simulated in the next weave phase due to some events being enqueued into cycles belonging to the next interval.
-If the core's logical clock were used, the `origStartCycle` would need to be updated also as the core adjusts its `curCycle`, because in this case, `origStartCycle` is directly derived from `curCycle`.
-This suggests that the core should track and update all `TimingCoreEvent` objects it has generated but not yet simulated, which is more complicated than simply using the zll cycle.
+If the core's logical clock were used, the `origStartCycle` would need to be updated also as the core adjusts its `curCycle`, because in this case, `origStartCycle` is directly derived from `curCycle` using a constant offset, and it should be adjusted whenever `curCycle` is adjusted.
+This would suggest that the core should track and update all `TimingCoreEvent` objects it has generated but not yet simulated, which is more complicated than simply using the zll cycle.

 `recordAccess()` first checks the stack bottom to determine whether it is the first or second case discussed above.
 If the stack bottom is of type `PUTS` or `PUTX`, we know there is one more record above it, which is of type `GETS`